Mei Hoom Moosa

 Principal photography commenced in April 2022.
 Mei Hoom Moosa was released in cinemas on 30 September 2022.
-The film received mixed reviews upon its release.
+The film received positive reviews upon its release and also a theatrical success.

 Plot

 Lance naik Muhammad Moosa, an Indian army soldier returns to his hometown in Kerala, after spending nineteen years in a Pakistani jail.
 On his homecoming, he finds that the entire world has presumed him to be dead during the Kargil War.
 How Moosa sets about to prove his identity while also trying to come to terms with everything that has happened around him during his time behind bars, forms the plot of the story.

 Cast

 Production

 Principal photography of the film commenced on 21 April 2022 at Kodungallur, Kerala.
 It was reported that an initial filming had also been completed in North India.
 Filming had taken place across Kargil, Poonch, Delhi, Jaipur, Ponnani, Malappuram and the Wagah border in Punjab.
 The entire filming was completed by July 2022.